Themis99/Automatic_article_generator/README.md

 # Automatic Article Generator

-In this project we use AI to automatically compose text related to natural disasters from various news sites as sourse.
+In this project, we use AI to automatically compose text related to natural disasters from various news sites as a source.
+In the project, we implement an abstractive multi-document summarization AI tool which means that the AI doesn't simply copy and paste information from the text source to a new text, but it tries to generate a new readable text that discusses the same topic from the source texts.

 This project is part of my contribution to the SnapEarth project when I worked for CERTH.
 The generated text contains information about a natural disaster and can be used as part of an article.

 ## Project architecture
 ![Project architecture](https://user-images.githubusercontent.com/46052843/172661217-11814181-2332-4ce7-a0ac-e413c01a8016.png)